matteo65/ZedmeeHash/README.md

 ## Vulnerability
 Zedmee, like most non-cryptographic functions, is non-secure because it is not specifically designed to be difficult to reverse by an adversary, making it unsuitable for cryptographic purposes.
 Its use is instead recommended in all other contexts where hash functions are used.
-However, since it uses 4 seeds of 32-bit values (once in the initialization or instantiation) or 5 seeds for 64-bit version, its security is given by the secrecy of these seeds, the combination of which is 128/160 bits which make zedmee certainly less vulnerable than all the other non-cryptographic functions.
+However, since it uses 4 seeds (32 bits) for 32-bit version (once in the initialization or instantiation) or 5 seeds (64 bit) for 64-bit version, its security is given by the secrecy of these seeds, the combination of which is 128/360 bits which make zedmee certainly less vulnerable than all the other non-cryptographic functions.

 ## Portability
 It is simple, straightforward and can be easily written in virtually any programming language.